Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 What can a person with Parkinson's disease do to manage symptoms as they change over time?
 Working with your health care team, stay informed on the latest research and treatment strategies, and browse the information here and available in other PDF resources for tips on taking charge of PD on a daily basis.

-Recognizing nonmotor symptoms, and understanding how they may affect your quality of life, is a first step toward taking control of your health and living well with Parkinson’s.
+Recognizing your symptoms, and understanding how they may affect your quality of life, is a first step toward living well with Parkinson’s.